Demystifying Overtime Pay for Exempt Employees:

 Conclusion

 Navigating overtime pay intricacies for exempt employees is crucial for small businesses to avoid legal issues and ensure fair treatment of their workforce.
-Remember, FLSA regulations can evolve, making staying informed imperative.
+FLSA regulations can evolve, so staying informed is imperative.
 While salaried employees are often considered exempt, evaluating their job duties alongside salary thresholds accurately determines eligibility.

 As a small business owner, proactively understanding and implementing these regulations fosters a harmonious workplace and lays a solid foundation for growth.
 Consider seeking legal or HR expertise to ensure compliance with labor laws and make informed decisions about employee compensation.